taskcontrols/py-taskcontrol/README.md

 # Status

-* In Active Development (taskcontrol version 1.2.6)
-* In Active Development (Common Integrations and Activities as Plugins)
+* In Active Development (taskcontrol version 1.2.6 and Common Integrations and Activities as Plugins)

 # Support